 Soldier’s Pass Trail: Sedona’s Most Active Sinkhole, Seven Sacred Pools, & Gorgeous Red Rock Views!

-Hiking Sedona’s Soldier’s Pass trail is a really unique experience due to the variety of landscapes and interesting geological features you will get to experience during your short visit.
-On this moderately easy 2.25 mile out and back adventure, you will take in the beauty of both the desert and the wilderness.
-Here you will experience breathtaking wide open views of the gorgeous red rocks, along with also enjoying a quiet stroll through the trees.
+Hiking the Soldier Pass trail in Sedona is a really unique experience due to the variety of landscapes and interesting geological features you will get to experience during your relatively short hike.
+On this moderately easy 2.25 mile out-and-back adventure, you will take in the beauty of both the desert and the wilderness.
+On this trail, you will experience breathtaking wide open vistas of the gorgeous red rocks, along with peaceful views of the serene Red Rock wilderness.

-As you can see in the photos below, you will pass a diverse variety of plant life.
+As you can see in the photos below, you will pass a diverse variety of plant life during your 2+ mile journey.
 This keeps the trail very interesting.
 The open views of the gorgeous red rocks is by far the highlight of the hike, although the peaceful section through the Red Rock Secret Wilderness is quite nice too (especially on hot summer afternoons).

-The only downside of this beautiful trail is that it is not marked very well.
+The only downside of this beautiful trail is the lack of trail markings.
 In the first mile or so, you will see plenty of cairns and signs like those posted below to guide you along the trail.
 For some reason after this time, the markings become few and far between.
-At many points (such as the side trail to the arch), a simple sign could have guided hikers in the right direction.
-Time being limited due to the parking lot’s early closing, this can be a problem for some, especially beginning hikers.
+At many points (such as the side arch trail), a simple sign could have guided hikers in the right direction.
+Time being limited due to the parking lot’s early closing could pose problems for hikers who get lost due to poor signage.

-Devil’s Kitchen Sinkhole – A sinkhole is a hole in the ground caused by various factors, most commonly by the collapse of caves in the limestone bedrock.
-Although not the largest of Sedona’s 7 sinkholes, Devils’ Kitchen is the most active having collapsed many times (1880s, 1989, and 1995).
+A sinkhole is a hole in the ground, most likely formed as a result of the collapse of caves in the limestone bedrock.
+Although not the largest of Sedona’s 7 sinkholes, Devils’ Kitchen is the most active having collapsed many times (1880’s, 1989, and 1995).
 This sinkhole is about 50 feet deep with a 150 by 90 foot opening.
 In comparison, Sedona’s largest sinkhole (Red’s Canyon) is 110 feet deep and 225 foot in diameter.
 Read more about the history and formation of the Devil’s Kitchen sinkhole.

-Seven Sacred Pools – Seven Sacred Pools is a series of 7 natural pools which descend down the natural rocks.
-According to Red Rock Western Jeep Tours Operation Manager Randy Rohlf, these pools were considered sacred by the Apaches and Yavapai as the pools were considered a valuable source of drinking water year-round in a barren desert, and in addition, a sign of life and a means of attracting wildlife to the area.
+Seven Sacred Pools is a series of 7 natural pools which descend down the rocks.
+According to Red Rock Western Jeep Tours Operation Manager Randy Rohlf, these pools were considered sacred by the Apaches and Yavapai.
+The pools were considered a valuable source of drinking water year-round in a barren desert, not to mention a sign of life, as well as a means of attracting wildlife to the area.

-Overall, Soldier’s Pass is a good hiking option in Sedona, not my favorite, but a great way to spend the day enjoying nature and gorgeous red rock views.
-Be sure to come prepared with plenty of water, watch your time due to the early closing hours, and preferably visit early in the morning when the sun isn’t as strong, or better yet, during the cooler fall season.
+Overall, Soldier’s Pass is a good hiking option in Sedona, not my favorite, but a great way to spend the day enjoying nature and otherworldly red rock scenery.
+Be sure to come prepared with plenty of water, snacks, and watch your time due to the early closing hours.
+If possible, plan your hike early in the morning when the sun isn’t as strong, or better yet, during the cooler fall/winter season.

 To get to the Soldier’s Pass trail-head, take 89a west 1.2 miles to Soldier’s Pass Road.
 Drive 1.5 miles to Rim Shadows Drive.
-Drive 0.2 miles until reach the gated trail-head parking area.
+Drive 0.2 miles until reaching the gated trailhead parking area.
+Parking is limited, and thus, it’s best to take the free Sedona shuttle to the trailhead.

 Enter the following coordinates into your GPS: 34°53’03.4″N 111°47’01.8″W